-Debit cards are a popular payment option, and it’s easy to see why.
-With debit cards, you don’t have to carry cash or checks with you, they’re typically easier to get than credit cards, and they don’t come with some of the risks of debt and a lowered credit score that credit cards do.
+Debit cards are one of the most popular payment options, and it’s easy to see why.
+You don’t have to carry cash or checks with you, they’re typically easier to get than credit cards, and they don’t come with some of the risks of debt and a lowered credit score that credit cards do.
 But not all debit cards are the same.

 If you’re trying to choose whether a bank debit card or a prepaid debit card is right for you, here’s what to keep in mind.

 What is a Bank Debit Card?

 Before we compare the two types of debit cards, let’s first talk about what each one is.
 We’ll begin with a bank debit card.